wojtekerbetowski/kata.camp/src/posts/call-for-papers.md

 description: "Submit a talk or kata for Kata Camp via our Google Form."
 ---

+> Edit (2025-11-21): The lineup is now fixed and the Call for Papers is closed.

 We're opening our Call for Papers for upcoming Kata Camp sessions.
 If you have a practical kata, talk, or hands-on workshop that helps engineers build real skills through deliberate practice, we'd love to hear from you.

 Submit your proposal using this form: